Timothy C. Hain, MD. • Page last modified: January 28, 2021

 Otologic dizziness is the most common type of dizziness in the elderly.
 This is mainly due to an increased tendency for the elderly to develop benign paroxysmal positional vertigo (BPPV).
 There is also a gradual deterioration of inner ear function with age, causing as many of 5% of unsteady older persons to have bilateral vestibular weakness.
 An attempt to model this process can be found here.

 As a rule of thumb, about 50% of dizziness is caused by BPPV by the age of 80, compared to about 20% for all ages considered together.
 With BPPV, patients complain of brief bouts of vertigo provoked by changing the orientation of the head to gravity.
 BPPV is presently felt to be caused by dirigible otoconial debris (see Figure 1) BPPV is diagnosed by performing a Dix-Hallpike maneuver, a positional test.
 Vertigo and a typical twisting type of nystagmus ensue after a latency of two seconds and last about ten seconds.
 BPPV often responds to the Brandt-Daroff exercises performed over a three-week period (see Figure 2), but newer exercises such as the "home Epley" are much more effective.
-The Epley or Semont maneuvers are more complex and either require referral to physical therapy for vestibular rehabilitation, a "dizzy" specialist doctor, or use of a BPPV home-exercise DVD.
+The Epley or Semont maneuvers are more complex and either require referral to physical therapy for vestibular rehabilitation, a "dizzy" specialist doctor, or use of a BPPV home-exercise.
 Treatment with vestibular suppressants, or antiemetics is also helpful in the week after onset (before the exercises have had a chance to work), in patients too physically limited to perform the exercises, or in patients who do not respond to the exercises.
 Meclizine is the most helpful of these agents.

-Bilateral vestibular paresis is characterized by unsteadiness and trouble seeing with the head moving (oscillopsia).
+Bilateral vestibular loss or paresis is characterized by unsteadiness and trouble seeing with the head moving (oscillopsia).
 It in general is most commonly caused by exposure to ototoxic medications, particularly courses of gentamicin lasting 2 weeks or longer.
 However, other causes include spirochete infections of the inner ear, autoimmune processes, and age-related changes.
 Roughly 5% of unsteady people over the age of 75 have bilateral weakness.

 Meniere’s syndrome is also a significant cause of dizziness in the older population and has its highest incidence above fifty years of age.
 Meniere’s syndrome usually presents as spells of rapid decline in hearing, a roaring tinnitus, vertigo, and monaural fullness.
 Acutely, vestibular suppressants (Table 1) and antiemetics are used.
 Over the long-term, a two gram salt diet combined with a mild diuretic such a Dyazide (HCTZ - triamterene) may reduce the frequency of attacks.
 Recently, an outpatient treatment for Meniere's involving injections of gentamicin through the eardrum has been rapidly gaining popularity.
 It is about 90% effective for unilateral disease.